InverseDa/inverseda_blog/source/_posts/Bash and Zsh/How to set proxy in Bash and Zsh.md

 After the bash command `source ~/.bashrc`, you can use `proxy` command to set the proxy on.
 Also use `noproxy` command to set the proxy off.
 ![image.png](https://cdn.jsdelivr.net/gh/InverseDa/image@master/image/20230201214625.png)

-You can `echo "proxy" > ~/.zshrc` if you like to set proxy when open the terminal (Just like python aha).
+You can `echo "proxy" > ~/.zshrc` if you like to set proxy when open the terminal (Just like python haha).